ovrclk/ecosystem/README.md

 **Bonus Reward**: 25 AKTs

 Bonus AKTs will be awarded to the community members that help us spread our vision for creating a truly open-source cloud.
-Sharing your experience on twitter and tagging us will earn you an additional 25 AKT.
+Sharing your experience on Twitter and tagging us will earn you an additional 25 AKT.
 Please note, this bonus is available only upon completion of the main challenge.